shiroamurha/zipfAlgorithm/README.md

 # Zipf's Algorithm

-The mathematical proof of the linguistic George Kingsley Zipf's theory, the Zipf's Law
+The mathematical proof of the linguist George Kingsley Zipf's theory, the Zipf's Law